-Later in 2015, you can see me worldwide in over 170 countries throughout Asia, Europe, and Australia on a new show for The National Geographic Channel called “How To Win At Everything,” where they feature the science and technique behind my straitjacket escapes.
-(Apparently, I hold the unofficial world record for the fastest escape by a child; it’s unofficial because, rightfully so, no one will recognize a world record involving the restraint of a child…even if it’s supervised.
+Currently, you can watch me worldwide in over 170 countries throughout Asia, Europe, and Australia on a new show for The National Geographic Channel called “How To Win At Everything,” where they feature the science and technique behind my straitjacket escapes.
+Apparently, I hold the unofficial world record for the fastest escape by a child; it’s unofficial because no governing body recognizes a world record involving the restraint of a child, even if it’s supervised.
 (Broadcast dates for North America have not yet been released.)

 My specialty is close-up magic, particularly cards and cups and balls, parlor magic, and escapism.
 I do not use trick decks, “gimmicked,” or rigged tricks and everything I use is always open and available for inspection.

 Even though I’ve been lucky enough to perform in some pretty incredible places, what I’m most proud of is my charity work, especially with the Philadelphia Flyers since 2013 and their annual “Fight for Lives Carnival,” and the Ronald McDonald House since 2011.
 During the summer of 2015, I had an incredible experience running the “Magic Mitchell’s Kids’ Kamp” at the Ronald McDonald House in Camden where, instead of performing, I taught kids magic and helped them put on their own show.
 The kids were amazing… and we’re on again for the summer of 2016 too!